ToolJet/ToolJet/docs/docs/tooljet-concepts/styling-components.md

 {{components.userDetailsForm.data.ageInput.value > 18 ? false : true}}
 ```

-<i>For configuration settings with toggle buttons, the code you enter should return a boolean value(true or false) to enable or disable the related functionality or style. </i>
+<i>For configuration settings with toggle buttons, the code we enter should return a boolean value(true or false) to enable or disable the related functionality or style. </i>

 <br/>
 <br/>

-The above code snippet is checking the value of the *ageInput* input field, which is a child component within the Form component named *userDetailsForm*.
+The above code snippet is checking the value of the input field named *ageInput*.
 Specifically, it's evaluating whether the age entered is greater than 18.
 If the age is over 18, the code will return false, meaning the button will remain active.
 If the age is 18 or less, the code will return true, the button will be disabled.

 <div style={{textAlign: 'center'}}>
     <img className="screenshot-full" src="/img/tooljet-concepts/styling-components/disable-condition-on-button
 .gif" alt="Disable Condition On Button" width="100%" />
 </div>

+In this last section of the guide, we've successfully set up a condition that enables or disables a button based on end-user input.

-In this guide, we've gone through some basics of styling components in ToolJet App-Builder.
-While the covered topics are enough for revamping your UI, there are plenty of other customization options that you can use in ToolJet App-Builder to fine-tune your applications.
+With that, we've gone through some basics of styling components in ToolJet App-Builder.
+While the covered topics are enough for revamping the UI, there are plenty of other customization options that we can use in ToolJet App-Builder to fine-tune the applications.